atong01/website/content/authors/admin/_index.md

 My current research interests are in causal machine learning, deep learning, and optimal transport.
 I'm working on applying ideas from causality, optimal transport, graph signal processing, and deep learning towards biological, and particularly single-cell, questions.

 I grew up in Seattle, Washington, USA, and graduated from [Tufts University](https://www.tufts.edu) in 2017 with a B.S. and M.S. in computer science.
-I outside of work I love sailing and running.
+Outside of work I love sailing and running.